tytydraco/yessleep/out/Broken_Veil_Part_7.md

 Chris smiled thinly.
 “Hold onto your seat.”

-Derek took a breath.
+I took a breath.
 “After I left the department… I didn’t exactly retire.”

 Her eyes flicked to him.
 “I figured, one moment they were saying you're fired, then early retirement.”